uuriter/capstone/report.md

 The blue markers are origin and destination.
 The red markers are tourist attraction.
 The label of the red markers contains the name and the detour duration.
+The numbers above the map are the shape of the DataFrame is the the data source of the markers in the map.

 <img src="https://cdn.pbrd.co/images/HFBrNhx.png" width="600" />
 <img src="https://cdn.pbrd.co/images/HFBs4D9.png" width="600" />